-How to Prove a Products Liability Claim
+How To Prove a Product Liability Claim

+By Canaan Suitt, J.D. | Last updated on May 21, 2025 Featuring practical insights from contributing attorney Michael J. EpsteinDefectively built or dangerous product can result in serious injuries, leading to medical expenses and time away from work.
 If a defective or dangerous product has injured you, a product liability lawsuit can allow you to recover damages resulting from your injuries.

 “It’s better to reach out to a lawyer sooner rather than later, so the lawyer can protect and preserve [your] rights,” says New Jersey personal injury lawyer Michael J. Epstein.